 The rich volcanic soils of Mount Etna make the region ideal for wine production and one of the joys of a visit is wandering around a local winery, learning about the long history of viticulture here and sampling some of the fine vintages that have come from the area.
 A tasting lunch offers the chance to pair some of the wines with the region's fine produce, an inviting prospect after a trip up the volcano itself.

 Viticulture here goes back to prehistoric times and plays a large part in the mythology of the region.
 Vines flourish in the mineral-rich soil, while the mountain's diverse micro-climates and the vineyards' differing elevations produce complex, high-quality wines with a distinct character.

 One of the best ways to explore Mount Etna is on a 4x4 tour, which will allow you to get to the very top of the mountain, learning about the geology of the area and the people who choose to live here en route.

 The igneous-rock villages, vineyards, chestnut groves and pine forests of the lower slopes soon give way to lichen and broom and eventually to the bare, black rock and ash of the summit.
 Stopping to examine old lava flows and craters, then taking a cable-car to the mountain's peak, offers both remarkable views over the surrounding area and the chance to walk along the rim of an active volcano.

-Suggested itineraries featuring Mount Etna
+Suggested itinerary featuring Mount Etna

 Map of Mount Etna